ArchimidisM/SpectrumStarter/readme.md

 == How to use this theme ==
  If you want to read detailed instructions about how to use this starter theme, please visit this [link](http://spectrumthemes.com/spectrum-starter/how-to-use-the-spectrumstarter-wordpress-theme/)

-== Copyright ==
+ **Copyright**

-Spectrum Starter WordPress Theme, Copyright 2016 WordPress.org Spectrum Starter is distributed under the terms of the GNU GPL
+Spectrum Starter WordPress Theme, Copyright 2016 Archimidis Mertzanos Spectrum Starter is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify